-I have considered my ways and have turned my steps to your statutes.
+I have considered my ways and have turned my steps to your statutes (Psalm 119:59 NIV).

 Friend to Friend

 I gave her instructions for the job.
-“Clear the furniture from the room, vacuum thoroughly, and then I will show you how to mop the wood floor.”
+“Remove the chairs from the room, vacuum thoroughly, and then I will show you how to mop the wood floor.”
 Once my daughter got through the first two of three steps, I joined the cleaning party to teach the age-old-mom-class, “Mopping 101.”

 As I walked away, it hit me.